 First Applications of Music Learning Theory

-We also just found out this session was accepted for presentation at the 2019 MTNA National Conference in Spokane, Washington!
+We also found out this session was accepted for presentation at the 2019 MTNA National Conference in Spokane, Washington!

-If you’ve ever submitted a session to the national conference, then you know how on pins and needles you feel waiting to hear back whether or not you’ve been accepted.
-After getting this session rejected for the 2017 conference in Baltimore, we tweaked and revised and are looking forward to getting it out on the national level!
+If you’ve ever submitted a session to the national conference, you know how on pins and needles you feel waiting to hear back whether or not you’ve been accepted.
+After getting this session rejected for the 2017 conference in Baltimore, we tweaked and revised it and are looking forward to getting it out on the national level!

 Evernote Lightning Sessions